kedartakwane/data-fuse/README.md

 ## Task 4: Informing Stakeholders

 An email draft has been prepared for communication purposes.
-Please refer to the file named `Email.eml` for the draft.
-Alternatively, if the email draft is inaccessible, kindly review the PDF version provided for the same correspondence: `Email.pdf`.
+Please refer to the file named [Email.eml](Email.eml) for the draft.
+Alternatively, if the email draft is inaccessible, kindly review the PDF version provided for the same correspondence: [Email.pdf](Email.pdf).

 ## About Me

 I'm Kedar, and I'm excited to bring my expertise to the role of Analytic Engineer.
 With over three years of experience in software engineering, I've specialized in building large-scale data pipelines, search systems, and visualizations using Python, JavaScript, Elasticsearch, and Kafka.
 My proficiency extends to web frameworks like Flask and React, where I've honed my skills in agile development, test-driven coding, and infrastructure automation with Docker and Kubernetes.
 I'm passionate about leveraging data to drive insights and make informed decisions, and I look forward to contributing to your team's success.

 LinkedIn: https://linkedin.com/in/kedar-takwane

 GitHub: https://github.com/kedartakwane